groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/edit/text/doc.md

         // Instantiate Watermarker with input DOC document using (Watermarker watermarker = new Watermarker(input.doc))
           {
-            // Initialize the TextSearchCriteria to to find the text watermarks TextSearchCriteria searchCriteria = new TextSearchCriteria("test", false);
+            // Initialize the TextSearchCriteria to find the text watermarks TextSearchCriteria searchCriteria = new TextSearchCriteria("test", false);
             PossibleWatermarkCollection watermarks = watermarker.Search(searchCriteria);
             foreach (PossibleWatermark watermark in watermarks)